PirateNetwork/pirate-docs/docs/guides/service_providers.md

 #### [z_getoperationstatus '\["\<opid\>"\]'](../../rpc/z_getoperationstatus)
 This returns a status and other useful information pertaining to a **z_sendmany** Status can be "success", "failed", "executing", "queued" -> you are interested in "success" and "failed" opids.

+opids are cleared on daemon restart or when z_getoperationresult is called {: .label .label-red}

 #### [z_gettotalbalance](../../rpc/z_gettotalbalance)
 Displays total balance of wallet (all addresses).